olavim/objection-cursor/README.md

 {
   results: // Resulted rows
   pageInfo: {
-    cursor: // Use this string in the next `cursorPage` call
+    next: // Provide this in the next `cursorPage` call to fetch items after the last ones
+    previous: // Provide this in the next `previousCursorPage` call to fetch items before the last ones
     total: // Total number of rows (without limit)
   }
 }